endjin/Endjin.RecommendedPractices.Bicep/modules/general/key-vault/README.md

 ## Description

+A low-level module that handles the deployment of Azure Key Vault and supports the following configuration options:

+* Azure Storage based diagnostic settings
+* Network access control lists
+* Use of Azure RBAC instead of Key Vault Access Policies

-Deploys a key vault with optional diagnostics written to blob storage.
+, with the Deploys a key vault with optional diagnostics written to blob storage.

 ## Parameters